auth0/docs/articles/api/management/v2/user-search/v3/index.md

 The user search engine v2 will be deprecated soon, so we recommend migrating user search functionality to search engine v3 (`search_engine=v3`).
 Before you start migrating, there's a few things you should know:

 * Search values are case insensitive in `v3`.
-* `v3` limits the number of users you can retrieve; if the number of users you're retrieving exceeds this threshold, please redefine your search, use the [export job](/api/management/v2#!/Jobs/post_users_exports) or [contact support](https://support.auth0.com/) for further assistance.
+* `v3` limits the number of users you can retrieve (1000); if the number of users you're retrieving exceeds this threshold, please redefine your search, use the [export job](/api/management/v2#!/Jobs/post_users_exports) or [contact support](https://support.auth0.com/) for further assistance.
 * You can search for strings in `app_metadata`/`user_metadata` arrays, but not in nested `app_metadata`/`user_metadata` fields.
 See [searchable fields](#searchable-fields).
 * User fields are not tokenized like in `v2`, so `user_id:auth0` will not match a `user_id` with value `auth0|12345`, instead, use `user_id:auth0*`.
 See [wildcards](#wildcards) and [exact matching](#exact-match).
 * Search using wildcards (`*`) is not available on `app_metadata`/`user_metadata` fields.